Khairul Akmal Rokisham

 Muhammad Khairul Akmal bin Rokisham (born 28 May 1998) is a Malaysian professional football player who plays as a defender for Penang in the Malaysia Super League.

 Club career

+FA Penang

 On 7 May 2017, Akmal made his first-team debut for Penang coming on as a substitute for Zulkhairi Zulkeply in the 83rd minute of 1–2 loss match against Felda United at Penang State.